-Creating CTE-LDT Policies
+Creating LDT Policies

 To create an Live Data Transformation encryption policy: